• Skip to primary navigation

 Although the best part of summer festivals in Japan is the experience, the food and carnival games are high on the list too!
 Streets are lined with vendors selling inexpensive festival foods, drinks, and simple novelty games.

-One style of festival games is sukui where you scoop up different prizes with a wand made of washi paper.
+One style of festival game is sukui where you scoop up different prizes with a wand made of washi paper.
 You continue to scoop up prizes until the paper breaks!
 Some of these prizes include rubber bouncy balls, small toys, or goldfish.
-I actually saw a TV special about summer matsuri where a girl in Tokyo caught a goldfish during a sukui game and it was still alive at 13-years-old!
+I actually saw an NHK TV special about summer matsuri where a girl in Tokyo caught a goldfish during a sukui game and at the time of filming the special, it was still alive at 13 years old!

 Japanese Summer Festival Street Foods to Try